The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Jain--Monrad revisited

+The interest in Theorem~\ref{teomain} is two-fold.
+First, it has far-reaching conclusions: mixed $(1,\rho)$-variation controls $\rho$ -variation which, if applied (componentwise) to the covariance of a Gaussian process (multidimensional, with independent components), is the key quantity for the existence of associated rough paths; here one needs $\rho<2$ (which corresponds to $H>1/4$; cf. Example~\ref{fbmrough} below).

+Let us state the consequence in terms of rough paths construction specifically as a corollary.

+\begin{corollary} Assume $ ( X_{t}\dvtx0\leq t\leq T ) $ is a $d$ -dimensional, centered Gaussian process with independent components.
+For each component $X^i$, assume that either the assumptions of part~\textup{A} of Theorem~\ref{teomain} are satisfied, in which case we set $\rho_i =1 $, or those of part~\textup{B} for some $\rho_i<2$.
+Set $\rho:= \max_{i=1,\dots,d} \rho_i <2$.
+Then, for any $p> 2 \rho $, it follows that $X$ admits a ``canonical'' lift ${\mathbf X}={\mathbf X}(\omega)$ to a random geometric $p$-rough path. \footnote{By ``canonical'' we mean that ${\mathbf X}$ is the limit, in probability and $p$-variation rough path metric, of standard approximations procedures including piecewise linear, mollifications and of Karhunen--Loeve type.
+We also note that the estimates of Theorem~\ref{teosuffcritmixed2dvar} allow us to show, under natural assumptions on the quantities appearing on the right-hand side, that the covariances of $X$ have \mbox{finite} ``H\"older-controlled'' $\rho $-variation, thereby allowing us to conclude that ${\mathbf X}$ is a random geometric \mbox{$\alpha$-}H\"older rough path, for $\alpha< \frac{1}{2\rho}$.
+See \cite{FV10,FH14} for more details.} \end{corollary}

-The interest in Theorem \ref{thm:main} is two-fold.
-First, it has far-reaching conclusions: mixed $(1,\rho )$-variation controls $\rho $ -variation which, if applied (componentwise) to the covariance of a Gaussian process (multidimensional, with independent components), is the key quantity for the existence of associated rough paths; here one needs $\rho <2$ (which corresponds to $H>1/4$; cf.\ Example \ref{fbmrough} below).
-Moreover, mixed $ (1,\rho )$-variation was seen in Part I to imply \textit{complementary Young regularity}, an extremely important property leading to good probabilistic estimates of rough integrals, as explained in the introduction.
-It is also required for Stroock--Varadhan type support theorems and is one of the key conditions for the applicability of Malliavin calculus and then non-Markovian H\"ormander theory (cf.\ \cite {CF10,CHLT12}).
+Moreover, mixed $ (1,\rho)$-variation was seen in Section~\ref{sec1} to imply \textit{complementary Young regularity}, an extremely important property leading to good probabilistic estimates of rough integrals, as explained in the \hyperref[intsec1]{Introduction}.
+It is also required for Stroock--Varadhan-type support theorems and is one of the key conditions for the applicability of Malliavin calculus and then non-Markovian H\"ormander theory; cf. \cite {CF10,CHLT12}.

-Secondly, the theorem is practical because its conditions are easy to check and widely applicable. \ To illustrate this we now run through a list of examples.
-Roughly speaking, Part A handles situations similar or nicer than Brownian motion, whereas Part B handles situations similar or worse than Brownian motion.
-The finite measure $m=\mu _{-}$ (resp. $\mu _{+}$) in Part A (resp.
-B) should be considered as (harmless) perturbation which adds some extra flexibility.
-Typically $m$ is given by a density, i.e.\ by the (integrable) negative (resp. positive) part of some locally integrable function.
+Secondly, the theorem is practical because its conditions are easy to check and widely applicable.
+To illustrate this we now run through a list of examples.
+Roughly speaking, part~\textup{A} handles situations similar or nicer than Brownian motion, whereas part~\textup{B} handles situations similar or worse than Brownian motion.
+The finite measure $m=\mu_{-}$ (resp., $\mu_{+}$) in part~\textup{A} (resp., \textup{B}) should be considered as (harmless) perturbation which adds some extra flexibility.
+Typically $m$ is given by a density, that is, by the (integrable) negative (resp., positive) part of some locally integrable function.
 Continuity of the distribution function is then trivial.
 In fact, $ m=0$ in many interesting examples.